Which of these fraud scenarios is worse?

 To illustrate this difference further, let’s imagine a scenario where there are two dental practices.

-Employee dishonesty recovery in a Ma Barker case is straightforward.
+Employee dishonesty in a Ma Barker case is straightforward.

 In the Ma Barker case, the employee stole money to line her own pockets.

-Employee dishonesty recovery in a Robin Hood case is not straightforward.
+Employee dishonesty in a Robin Hood case is not so straightforward.

-Unlike the Ma Barker case, where the employee stole for their own benefit, the Robin Hood case involves an employee who stole to give a benefit to the patient.
-This is more common than you may think.
+Unlike the Ma Barker case, where the employee stole for their own benefit, the Robin Hood case involves an employee who stole to give benefits to patients; and it is more common than you may think.

 Why do some employees act like Robin Hood?
 What is in it for them?